Arezookhalili/Arezookhalili.github.io/_posts/2023-11-20-K Means Clustering Project.md

+---
+layout: post
+title: Predictive Modeling for LendingClub- Investing in Borrowers' Repayment Probability
+image: "/posts/Uni.png"
+tags: [K Means Clustering, Machine Learning, Python]
+---

-For this project we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.
+For this project, we will attempt to use KMeans Clustering to use the data we have to cluster Universities into two groups, Private and Public.

 ___